 Benefits:

-- It can protect from live diseases.
+- It can protect from liver diseases.

 - Vitamin C in it may improve your immune system.